FifthGenHub/DexHunt.github.io/README.md

 ![DexHunt — Play-to-Win Reflex Arcade Game on Solana.
 Skill-Based.
 No RNG.
 No Rugs.](./assets/dexhunt-banner.png)

-# 🎯 DexHunt — The Wild West of Skill-Based Crypto Gaming
+# 🎯 DexHunt: Reflex Showdown — The Wild West of Skill-Based Crypto Gaming

 **⚠️ Disclaimer**: DexHunt: Reflex Showdown is an independent game and is not affiliated with Nintendo or any other entity.

-**DexHunt** is a fast-paced, reflex-based arcade shooter powered by $DEXHUNT — a Solana-native token rewarding speed, skill, and sharp aim.
+**DexHunt: Reflex Showdown** is a fast-paced, reflex-based arcade shooter powered by $DEXHUNT — a Solana-native token rewarding speed, skill, and sharp aim.

 - 🎮 **Play-to-Win**: No RNG.
 Pure reflexes.
 Beat the timer, earn the respect.
 - 🪙 **Token-Integrated**: Built on Solana. $DEXHUNT fuels the game + future arcade titles.